jouni-kantola/learning-wpo/README.md

 🐇 Change composite only property (e.g. transform): JavaScript / CSS > Style > Composite

+### JavaScript / CSS trigger visual change

+Adding, removing or modifying DOM elements trigger visual change.
+Triggered by JavaScript, CSS animations or CSS transitions.

 ### Style

 Recalculating DOM element's styles are called **computed style calculation**.
 This is done in two steps:

 1. The browser figures out what selectors apply to a given element
 2. Take style rules for given element and assess what updated styles are

+### Layout

+As changes to a specific element may affect others, the browser needs to consider parent and child nodes when an element's size and position is calculated.
+If an element's geometry is changed, the browser needs to reflow the page.

+### Paint

+Painting, the process of "filling in the pixels", consists of two tasks:

+1. Create a list of draw calls
+2. Rasterization, the process of filling in/drawing visual parts of an element

+### Compositing

+Handle order of drawing layers, so that page renders correctly.

 ## JavaScript optimization